azmelekin/azmelekin.github.io/_posts/2017-10-05-UsingRMarkdown.md

 head(EconNewsLat[,c(1,5:10)])
 ```

-Names of the first rows for "EconNews" & "EcoNewsLat" are different, so we can't do row bind when column names are different.
+Names of the first column & first row of "EconNews" & "EcoNewsLat" are different, so we can't do row bind when column names are different.

 Remove different names of first column or rename them with the same column name.
 I will remove them.